Tablespoons to Pounds & Ounces Conversion Calculator

 Enter the volume in tablespoons below to calculate the weight in pounds.

 Do you want to convert pounds to tablespoons?

 How to Convert Tablespoons to Pounds

-Thus, the volume in pounds is equal to the tablespoons times the density of the ingredient or material divided by 30.675565.
+Thus, the weight in pounds is equal to the volume in tablespoons times the density (in g/mL) of the ingredient or material divided by 30.6756.

 Tablespoons and pounds are both commonly used to measure cooking ingredients.